 - Reduce number of open water areas (if open water areas are included during detailed design); - Minimize size of open water areas to the extent feasible (if open water areas are determined during detailed design) by using irregular, narrow shapes (e.g., oxbow, wishbone shape); - Densely plant shorelines with wetland shrubs.
-A screen of Cattails or similar species may be considered in areas closer to the Airport Lands; - Installation of a low fence (30 to 60 m high) along any water's edge to restrict access to and from the water.
-It is recognized that this may limit opportunities for other wildlife to use these features through the installation of the fencing; and - Create no manicured lawn/sod all the created wetland areas will be naturally vegetated with no mowing proposed.
+A screen of Cattails or similar species may be considered in areas closer to the Airport Lands; - Installation of a low fence (30 to 60 cm high) along the feature boundary to restrict access to and from the water.
+It is recognized that this may limit opportunities for other wildlife to use these features through the installation of the fencing; and - Create no manicured lawn/sod all the created wetland and VPZ areas will be naturally vegetated with no mowing proposed.